Insights, Products

 For a long time, messages sent between iPhones and Androids defaulted to traditional SMS.
 SMS is reliable and reaches every mobile phone on the planet (that’s over seven billion people!).
 With its instant delivery straight to a phone’s native messaging inbox, no extra apps, and no sign-ups needed, SMS is easy and to-the-point.
 But now, SMS has to share its spotlight.

 With Apple’s new support for Rich Communication Services (RCS) on iOS, more messages can be rich and interactive.
-Just like before, the messages land in a user’s native mobile inbox – only now, fewer are basic SMS, and more are dynamic RCS content.
+Just like before, the messages land in a user’s native mobile inbox – only now, fewer are basic text messaging, and more are dynamic RCS content.

 In this article, we’ll compare RCS vs iMessage for personal communication now that Apple supports RCS.
 We’ll also look at Apple and Google’s business messaging solutions and help you decide which is best for your strategy.